Debt & Credit

 3. Verify the registration number on the NCR register before proceeding

-The National Credit Act (No. 34 of 2005) is the primary legislation governing consumer credit in South Africa.
-Key protections relevant to debt consolidation and debt review:
+The National Credit Act is the primary legislation governing consumer credit in South Africa.
+As a borrower, you have meaningful protections:

-Right to apply for debt review.
-Any South African consumer has the right to apply for debt review if they are over-indebted.
-This right exists regardless of how many accounts you have or how far behind you are.
+Right to debt review.
+Any South African consumer has the right to apply for debt review if they are over-indebted, regardless of how many accounts they have or how far behind they are on payments.

-Right to a credit report.
-You are entitled to one free credit report per year from each registered credit bureau in South Africa (TransUnion, Experian, XDS, Compuscan/CRIF).
+Free credit report.
+You are entitled to one free credit report per year from each registered credit bureau: TransUnion, Experian, XDS, and Compuscan/CRIF.

-Debt counselling removal from credit bureau.
-Once all debts included in a debt review plan are settled and a clearance certificate is issued, the debt review flag must be removed from your credit bureau profile within 21 business days.
+Bureau clearance after debt review.
+Once all debts in a review plan are settled and a clearance certificate is issued, the debt review flag must be removed from your credit bureau profile within 21 business days.

 FAQ

 Will debt consolidation affect my credit score?
-Applying for a new consolidation loan results in a credit enquiry, which can cause a small short-term dip.
-If you close the accounts you consolidate, your available credit decreases, which can also temporarily affect your score.
-Over time, making consistent payments on the new loan rebuilds your profile.
+Applying for a consolidation loan triggers a credit enquiry, causing a small short-term dip.
+Closing the consolidated accounts reduces your available credit, which can also temporarily lower your score.
+Consistent payments on the new loan may help rebuild your profile over time.

 Can I consolidate my home loan?
-No. Bond consolidation is a different product (refinancing) and is handled by your existing bond holder or a new home loan lender.
-It involves a new bond registration and all associated costs.
+No. Bond consolidation is a separate product called refinancing, handled by your existing bond holder or a new home loan lender.
+It involves a new bond registration and the associated legal and transfer costs.

 What is the maximum personal loan rate under the NCA?
-The NCA caps personal loan interest at 28% per annum plus an initiation fee capped at R1,207.50 and a monthly admin fee capped at R69.
+The NCA caps unsecured credit (personal loans) at repo rate + 21% per annum.
+At the current SARB repo rate of 7.00%, this equals 28.00% per annum.
+Because the cap is formula-linked to the repo rate, it changes when the SARB MPC adjusts rates.
+The initiation fee is capped at R1,207.50 and the monthly admin fee at R69.

 More guides you might find useful